-All policies contained in As a volume of the MDP, the CTP are in effect immediately upon the date specified through approval becomes effective following Third Reading by resolution of Council., on the date set by Council in the bylaw.
-Over time, updates to existing transportation plans and guidelines would will align to the contents of the CTP (such as Street classifications and nomenclature).
+As a volume of the MDP, the CTP becomes effective following Third Reading by Council on the date set by Council in the bylaw.
+Over time, updates to existing transportation plans and guidelines will align to the contents of the CTP (such as Street classifications and nomenclature).

-A companion Implementation of the plan is a continual process that does not live within one location or team.
+Implementation of the plan is a continual process that does not live within one location or team.
 Success will be achieved through a number of paths, including:

-- Development, maintenance and implementation plan will contain the 10 year actionsnecessary of supportive strategic plans. - Strategic infrastructure investment that complements MDP priorities and is developed collaboratively. - Alignment of operational budgets to support plan outcomes. - Principles for considering new opportunities for the transportation system. - Ongoing dialogue and discussion on how to best achieve the plan outcomes.
+- Development, maintenance and implementation of supportive strategic plans. - Strategic infrastructure investment that complements MDP priorities and is developed collaboratively. - Alignment of operational budgets to support plan outcomes. - Principles for considering new opportunities for the transportation system. - Ongoing dialogue and discussion on how to best achieve the plan outcomes.

-The content and policies contained inof the CTP, and will indicate the phasing and resource establish the high-level structure and principles that enable more-focused planning and service implementation.
+The content and policies of the CTP establish the high-level structure and principles that enable more-focused planning and service implementation.
 Since the approval of the CTP by City Council in 2009, a number of supporting strategic plans and guides have been developed; Figure 1 illustrates the Council-approved plans and guides in place as of December 2019.
-This collection of plans may change over time, depending on service implementation requirements-associated with the actions.
-The-implementation plan.
+This collection of plans may change over time, depending on service implementation requirements.